 Personal worth is inherent and God given.
 Therefore, we must treat everyone with respect.

-CORE VALUE 2
+CORE BELIEF 2

 Connection brings personal growth and responsibility.